Longshan culture: Shandong Longshan

 The center of Shandong is a mountainous area, including Mount Tai (1,545 m) and other several other peaks over 1000 m.
 Longshan settlements are found on the plains surrounding this massif.

 To the north are four evenly spaced walled centers, Chengziya, Dinggong, Tianwang and Bianxianwang (from west to east), with the largest, Chengziya, enclosing only 20 ha.

-A pottery sherd inscribed with 11 symbols was found at Dinggong, but scholars disagree on whether it should be dated to the Neolithic period.
+A pottery shard inscribed with 11 symbols was found at Dinggong, but scholars disagree on whether it should be dated to the Neolithic period.

 The largest sites yet found in Shandong are Liangchengzhen (273 ha) and Yaowangcheng (368 ha).
 Both sites are near the southeast coast in the Rizhao area, with Yaowangcheng about 35 km to the south of Liangchengzhen.
 Each site is surrounded by a hierarchy of economically integrated settlements, but there are relatively few settlements in the area between the two, suggesting that they were political centers of rival polities.
 Production of pottery, stone tools and textiles was common.
 There is also evidence suggesting the production of fermented beverages and prestige items made from jade and metal.
 Since both jade prestige items and utilitarian goods such as stone tools and pottery have been found at the sites, this suggests that they were also regional centers for production and exchange of goods.
 At Liangchengzhen, rice, foxtail millet, broomcorn millet and wheat were grown.
 Foxtail millet was the most important crop in terms of the amount grown, however it was primarily used for animal fodder.
 Rice was the preferred food for human consumption.

 Relative to other Longshan-era cultures, the gap between rich and poor in the Shandong Longshan was far less pronounced and there seemed to be less violence compared to other Longshan sites.
 The Shandong Longshan developed out of the Dawenkou culture and was succeeded by the Bronze Age Yueshi culture.